-Lightweight mousse that is easy to apply and spreads effortlessly with the included applicator mitt.
-Buildable color gives a natural look.
-Doesn't have a strong, pungent odor like other self tanners.
+A lightweight mousse that is easy to apply and spreads effortlessly with the included applicator mitt.
+Buildable color gives users a natural look.
+Doesn't have a strong, pungent odor like other self-tanners.

 A few have complained that it left stains on their clothes.

 Fast-drying formula dries completely in less than 60 seconds.
-Easy to dispense mousse from the bottle thanks to the one-touch applicator.
+Easy to dispense mousse from the bottle thanks to the 1-touch applicator.
 Leaves skin with a golden-brown glow.

-It starts fading a few days after application, and color may wash off in the shower the first day.
+It starts fading a few days after application, and the color may wash off in the shower on the first day.

-Leaves skin with a golden-brown color as opposed to an orange one.
-Softening formula won't dry out skin after application.
-Streak-free finish makes for even application.
+Leaves skin with a golden-brown color as opposed to an orange hue.
+The softening formula won't dry out skin after application.
+Streak-free finish makes for an even application.
 Cruelty-free formula.

 Has a peculiar chalky scent and may deposit uneven color around the feet.

 Those with medium skin tones love this fast-acting option.
 The pump bottle makes it easy to use during your morning routine.
 Users love how well this works when time isn't available.

 It's still an artificial tan, so don't expect it to look like you've been in the sun.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.